dhh1128/cfa/cfa-paper.md

 ## 5. Declaring CFAs in practice

-Cross-File Associations are expressed through *declaration strategies*: conventions by which a file signals that it participates in a particular association.
+Cross-File Associations are expressed through *declaration strategies*: conventions by which a file signals its participation in a particular association.
 In this paper, *strategy* refers exclusively to a convention for expressing a CFA, not to a workflow, policy, or governance mechanism.

 A strategy determines how a relationship is made legible to humans and software; it does not define the semantics of the relationship itself.